demjanp/arch14cz_backend/README.md

     WGS 84 standard, format XX.XXXXXXXN, XX.XXXXXXXE
 14. Site Note
 15. Activity Area:
-    Type of the archaeological activity area (e.g., settlement, cemetery).
+    Type of the archaeological activity area, in a comma-separated format, going from more general to more specific, e.g., 'burial, cemetery' or 'settlement, enclosed'.
 16. Feature:
-    Type of the archaeological feature (e.g. storage pit, grave).
+    Type of the archaeological feature, in a comma-separated format, going from more general to more specific, e.g., 'burial, cremation' or 'pit, storage'.
 17. Context Name:
     Identifier of the context within the site (e.g., Feature 123).
 18. Context Description